You ever heard of the book Mastery by Robert Greene?

-The world is not as logical or cut and dry as I thought.
+The world is not as rational or cut and dry as you think.
 That’s why it’s important to develop these things.
 I’ve learned through this book and my own experiences that people are not as rational as they appear.

 Humans make illogical, emotional decisions.
 People form groups and biases.